H5GG/H5GG/README.md

 5: The numeric type can be converted into a hexadecimal string format with x.toString(16), but x must be a numeric type to convert successfully

-6: The numerical value of the search supports the range format, such as "50～100", such as "2.3～7.8", both numerical search and adjacent (joint) search are supported
+6: The numerical value of the search supports the range format, such as "50～100", such as "2.3～7.8", both searchNumber and searchNearby search are supported

 5: The default size of the floating window is 370 points wide and 370 points high.
-You can set the position, size and draggable area through the js interface on the H5 page.
+You can set the position, size and draggable area through the js api on the H5 page.

+it's all completely free & open source!

 Welcome to join development and submit fixes!

-changlog is in the header of Index.html